lkuresevic/graph_coverage_in_random_walks/README.md

 ![freq_distrib_heuristic_final](https://github.com/lkuresevic/graph_coverage_with_random_walks/blob/main/Plots/freq_distrib_heuristic_final.png)
 ![success_rate_tresholds_heuristic_final](https://github.com/lkuresevic/graph_coverage_with_random_walks/blob/main/Plots/success_rate_thresholds_heuristic_final.png)

-This concluded our experimental proof of the strategy, which partially validated with probability theory in the following text.
+This concluded our experimental proof of the strategy.cha
-# Probabilistic basis
+# Probabilistic Basis
 The field is given in the form of a grid of dimensions A x B, where the right and left edge, as well as the upper and lower one are connected.
 We can represent the tiles and their connections as a 4-regular undirected graph.
 If we can prove that starting from any node we can cover the entire graph with high probability in under 35S turns - by making a random step toward one of the adjacent nodes each turn - we have proof that the snake will have almost certainly reached the apple before running out of moves to make.
 We can define the problem as a Markov Chain, where each node of the graph corresponds to a state.
 Transitions (steps) between states (nodes) are random, and have equal probability of 0.25 each.
 Since our 4-regular graph is connected and there exists a path between every two nodes, the Markov Chain represented by it is irreducible (all states can be reached from all other states).